JanosKrizsan/Q-A/Csharp.md

 ### ASP.NET Core, WCF

 #### What Is the difference between .NET Core and .NET Standard?
-How do them relate to “classic” .NET?
+How do they relate to “classic” .NET?

 The .NET Standard is a formal specification of .NET APIs that are intended to be available on all .NET implementations.
 .NET Core is a free and open-source, managed computer software framework for Windows, Linux, and macOS operating systems.